cppenjoy/qlang/README.md

 If you want to contribute to the development of MetaLang, you can follow these steps:

 - Make a fork of this repository on GitHub
-- Clone your fork to your computer using the `git clone' command https://github.com/your_username/MetaLang .git`
+- Clone your fork to your computer using the `git clone' command https://github.com/Lofinaf/MetaLang/MetaLang.git`
 - Create a new branch for your changes using the command `git checkout -b new_branch`
 - Make your changes to the code and add them to the index using the `git add' command.`
 - Commit your changes using the command `git commit -m "your message"`